mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/datamodel.md

 ## Casting

-Properties defined in //static $db// are automatically casted to their [data-types](data-types) when used in templates.
+Properties defined in *static $db* are automatically casted to their [data-types](data-types) when used in templates.
 You can also cast the return-values of your custom functions (e.g. your "virtual properties").
 Calling those functions directly will still return whatever type your php-code generates, but using the //obj()//-method or accessing through a template will cast the value accordig to the $casting-definition.